osama-mustafa-111/laravel-project-recommendations/README.md

     }

   ```
-- Each individual trait that is imported into a class MUST be included one-per-line and each inclusion MUST have its own use import statement.
+- Each individual trait that is imported into a class MUST be included one-per-line and each inclusion MUST have its own use import statement ```[PSR-12: Extended Coding Style]```.

     ```
     class ClassName